McTavishLab/physcraper/docs/mds/INSTALL.md

 git clone https://github.com/McTavishLab/physcraper.git
 ```

-or, you ca download the repository from https://github.com/McTavishLab/physcraper.git
+or, you can download the repository from https://github.com/McTavishLab/physcraper.git

 Now, move to the newly created "physcraper" directory with `cd physcraper` to continue.